Key Highlights

 - Maintenance Responsibilities: Clarify who is responsible for maintenance and repairs during the rental period.
 Understanding how to report any issues is vital to prevent disputes later on.

-- Return Conditions: Know the condition in which the equipment must be returned to avoid additional charges.
+- Return Conditions: Know the condition in which the ladder must be returned to avoid additional charges.
 Inspect the ladder before returning it to ensure it meets the company's standards, as this can help you avoid penalties.

 Conclusion